awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-streaming-ingestion-example-station-data.md

    IAM_ROLE 'arn:aws:iam::0123456789:role/redshift-streaming-role';
    ```

-   For information about how to configure the IAM role, see [Getting started with streaming ingestion](materialized-view-streaming-ingestion.md#materialized-view-streaming-ingestion-getting-started)\.
+   For information about how to configure the IAM role, see [Getting started with streaming ingestion from Amazon Kinesis Data Streams](materialized-view-streaming-ingestion-getting-started.md)\.

 1. Create a materialized view to consume the stream data\.
 The following examples show both methods of defining materialized views to ingest the JSON source data\.